data-science-tsb/notes-data-processing/README.md

 ## Distributed Programming
 - MapReduce2 - batch processing
 - Spark - alternative to MR2, mainly memory-based and simpler dev API, has DAGs
-- Spark Streaming - windowed processing, continuously runs the app,  works with microbatches
 - Pig - scripting layer on top of MR2 or Tez
 - Ignite
+- Tez - used by Pig and Hive, runs everything in a single Job optimized DAG, runs on YARN, probably wont use this directly

+## Data Streaming
+- Spark Streaming - windowed processing, continuously runs the app,  works with microbatches
 - Storm - compared to spark this is a true realtime processing instead of microbatches
-- Tez - used by Pig and Hive, runs everything in a single Job optimized DAG, runs on YARN, probably wont use this directly
+- Flink - clever distribution, extremely scalable/fault tolerant

 ## Storage
 - HBase - OLTP storing data on HDFS